MSimsek07/subscription-tracker-express-backend/README.md

 12 - Now its time to create models(blue prints of our datas, its name is changing for every tech stack but I call tem blueprints).
 Example model = user.model.js

 13 - After creating your models, we need to create a centrilazed error handling system to track errors.
-(Error handling middleware)
+(Error handling middleware).
+This will help us to identify some bugs and improve our debugging journey.
+There are some built-in middlewares are coming from express too(cookieParser, urlencoded, json parser etc.).
+Make sure you imported your error handling middleware in the app.js and use them.

+14 - Now its time to set up our authentication.
+Lets install some packeges: npm install jsonwebtoken bcryptjs.
+After installation move on to the .env.development.loacal to set new variables JWT_SECRET and JWT_EXPIRES_IN

+15- After all of those stuff now we can finally write our logic, I mean controllers...
+Create a new directory called controllers and put your controllers in it(exp auth.controller.js)